 Penny artworks are an expression of the artist’s narratives of finding one’s cultural identity.
 Penny is of Maori (Te Mahurehure, Ngāpuhi) Irish and Scottish descent.

 Her works explore memories, stories, and longing of and for whanau, whakapapa and tūrangawaewae, within both her Maori and European ancestry.
 She questions what we have lost culturally through colonisation and pacific diaspora but also the connections that we can retrace and hold within ourselves to pass on to future generations.
 The red thread in Penny’s work represents I Nga Wa O Mua, the Maori world view to take the past with us into the future for guidance.

-Penny Howard graduated with a Bachelor of Visual Arts in 1995, she has work in the permanent collections of the Wallace Arts Trust, Waitakere City Council, Foundation North, Auckland Events Centre and Auckland University- installed in the Business School, Dept Critical Studies in Education, at the Auckland Family Court and in other private collections in China, U.K and Australia.
+Penny graduated with a Bachelor of Visual Arts in 1995.
+She has work in the permanent collections of the Wallace Arts Trust, Foundation North, Auckland Event Centre, The University of Auckland and in public and private collections across New Zealand, Australia, the UK, and China.

 Mana Muse (YouTube)

 Standing Room Only, RNZ

 Read T.J McNamara's NZ Herald review